Topological Representations of Free Numerical Semigroups via Iterated Torus Knots: Introduction

 Following Campillo, Delgado and Gusein-Zade's result, Wang \cite{Wang18} proposed the study of \(L\)--space knots, a knot that admits an \(L\)--space surgery.
-Ozsvath and Szabo \cite[Theorem 1.2]{OStopology} showed that for an \(L\)--space knot $\Delta_K(t)=\sum_{i=1}^{2n}(-1)^it^{\alpha_i}.$ From this, Wang \cite{Wang18} defined a formal semigroup $S_K$ using the exponents of the Alexander polynomial that by construction implies the coincidence between \(\Delta_K(t)\) and the generating series of $S_K$.
-One of the problems with this approach, is that in general \(S_K\) could not be a true semigroup, but just a formal one as showed by Wang in \cite[Example 2.3]{Wang18}.
-However, Wang shows that for any \(L\)--space knot which is an iterated torus knot then its formal semigroup \(S_K\) is a true semigroup.
-As showed in \cite{Wang18}, algebraic knots are \(L\)--space iterated torus knot, but the converse is not true.
-On the other hand, Teragaito \cite{Teragaito22} showed that there exists hyperbolic \(L\)-space knots for which its formal semigroup is a true semigroup.
+Ozsváth and Szabó \cite[Theorem 1.2]{OStopology} showed that for an \(L\)--space knot $\Delta_K(t)=\sum_{i=0}^{2n}(-1)^it^{\alpha_i}.$ From this, Wang \cite{Wang18} defined a formal semigroup, i.e a subset of $\mathbb{Z}_{\geq 0}$ not necessarily closed by addition, $S_K$ using the exponents of the Alexander polynomial that by construction implies the coincidence between \(\Delta_K(t)\) and the generating series of $S_K$.
+One of the problems with this approach, is that in general \(S_K\) could not be a monoid, i.e. closed by addition of natural numbers, but just a formal semigroup as showed by Wang in \cite[Example 2.3]{Wang18}.
+However, Wang shows that for any \(L\)--space knot which is an iterated torus knot then its formal semigroup \(S_K\) is a semigroup.
+As showed in \cite{Wang18}, algebraic knots are \(L\)--space iterated torus knots, but the converse is not true.
+On the other hand, Teragaito \cite{Teragaito22} showed that there exist hyperbolic \(L\)-space knots for which its formal semigroup is a semigroup.
 In section \ref{sec:Lspace}, we show that in the family of knots associated to a free semigroup there could exist \(L\)--space knots and non \(L\)--space knots.
 Moreover, thanks to a result of Hom \cite{Hom11} we can characterize those knots in the family which are \(L\)--space knots (Proposition \ref{prop:charL-space}).
 Hence, the general situation can be summarized as

 In conclusion, if \(S\) is a free numerical semigroup, our work provides a systematic study of how many knots can be assigned to it such that they share the same Alexander polynomial.
 Additionally, we recover well-known cases, such as algebraic knots and \(L\)--space knots, and extend their properties in a systematic way.
 Thus, we demonstrate the power of applying the combinatorics of a numerical semigroup to other fields, such as knot theory.